Nancy Drew... Trouble Shooter

 Nancy Drew...
 Trouble Shooter is a 1939 American comedy film directed by William Clemens and written by Kenneth Gamet.
 The film stars Bonita Granville, Frankie Thomas, John Litel, Aldrich Bowker, Charlotte Wynters and Edgar Edwards.
-The film was released by Warner Bros. on June 17, 1939.
+The film was released by Warner Bros. on June 17, 1939, and was the third film in the original Nancy Drew film series.
+It is a sequel to Nancy Drew...
+Detective (1938) and Nancy Drew...
+Reporter (1939) and was followed by Nancy Drew and the Hidden Staircase (1939).